mixer/client-node/lib/ws/readme.md

 This is a (the?) official reference for implementing the Beam websocket.
 It's made to be user-friendly, very high performant, and stable.
 Events are implemented using the standard EventEmitter and "method" calls are done like any other promise-based Node.js library.

+You can read more about the chat server on our developers site: [https://developer.beam.pro/api/chatproto](https://developer.beam.pro/api/chatproto).

 Your usage may look something like this:

 ```js